 The Culture Project is an initiative of young people set out to restore culture through the experience of virtue.
 The Cleveland missionary team is dedicated to sharing messages of respecting the dignity of a human person and living a life of sexual integrity with those in middle schools, high schools and parish youth ministry groups.

-The five missionaries are from different places throughout the country including Texas, Louisiana, Colorado, Kansas and Pennsylvania.
+The eight missionaries are from different places throughout the country including Texas, Louisiana, Colorado, Indiana and New York.
+Five missionaries are available for on site presentations and three are available for virtual presentations.

 Parker Berthelot is a 2019 graduate of Southeastern Louisiana University with a BA in communication.
 He grew up in the town of Denham Springs, Louisiana and is an avid basketball fan, casual poetry writer, and lover of life.
 Parker first encountered The Culture Project when a missionary visited his university’s student center.
 As someone who is passionate about love, virtue and the writings of St. John Paul II, he immediately felt a strong pull towards their mission.
 After much discernment, he answered the Lord’s call to serve as a Culture Project missionary and share his passion with others.
 “Everyone is made for love and so everyone longs for it deeply.
 If no one ever tells us where true love is found, how will we ever find it?
 I hope to speak truth and help others find this love they long for.”